oliverturner/blog/src/pages/posts/mqs-in-js.md

 }
 ```

-## Step 2: PostCSS to the rescue
+## Step 2: Getting JS to talk to CSS

+So now we've defined some breakpoints in JS... but how to get access to them in
+CSS?

-This is where the Astro's first class support for PostCSS shines: adding a `postcss.config.cjs` file is all the set-up required to give us access to the richness and power of its ecosystem:
+This is where Astro's first class support for PostCSS shines: adding a
+`postcss.config.cjs` file is the only set-up required to give us access to the
+richness and power of its ecosystem:

 ```js
 // postcss.config.js